WLANThermo/WLANThermo_v2/software/usr/share/doc/WLANThermo/probedata/readme.md

 * Maverick ET-73

 To be used as a meat probe as designed or as grill chamber probe.
+## ET-735
+Used in these thermometers:
+* Maverick ET-735

+*Waterproof*
+To be used as a combined meat and grill chamber probe.
 ## FANTAST
 Used in these thermometers:
 * IKEA Fantast (old Version)